JanHerca/urantiapedia/output/wikijs/en/help/github_content.md

     * **json**: folder with files in JSON format.
         * **book-xx**: *The Urantia Book* translations in JSON format, without *Paramony* footnotes (`book-en`,` book-es`, etc.)
         * **book-xx-footnotes**: *The Urantia Book* translations in JSON format and with *Paramony* footnotes (`book-en-footnotes`,` book-es-footnotes`, etc.)
-        * **footnotes-book-xx.json**: *Paramony* footnotes in JSON format.
+        * **footnotes-book-xx.json** `DEPRECATED`: old version of *Paramony* footnotes in JSON format.
     * **kml**: KML files and CSV files used to generate the maps, each inside a folder for each language (`en`, `es`, etc.).
+    * **markdown**:
+      *  **paramony**: Contains the latest version of Paramony.
+Previously JSON files were used but now Markdown files are used.
+The files for the English language contain the main tables; files for other languages are just translations.
-    * **markdown**: Temporary Markdown files for articles and books as they are obtained from a conversion from PDF / DOCX formats or from scanning, each inside a folder for each language (`en`, `es`, etc.).
+      * **other folders**: Temporary Markdown files for articles and books as they are obtained from a conversion from PDF / DOCX formats or from scanning, each inside a folder for each language (`en`, `es`, etc.).
 The content here is not maintained as long as it is cleaned and moved to output folder.
+      * **3dmodels_catalog.md**: 3D models catalog.
+The file for the English language contains the main tables; files for other languages are just translations.
+      * **image_catalog.md**: image catalog.
+The file for the English language contains the main tables; files for other languages are just translations.
     * **mediawiki** `DEPRECATED`: folder with old files in Wikitext format for MediaWiki.
 First version of *Urantiapedia* was made for MediaWiki but current one is created with *Wiki.js*.
         * **articles-xx**: old folders for article samples in Wikitext format.
         * **main-pages-xx**: old folders with help content in Wikitext format.